yousefshabaneg/Natours-Nodejs-PugJS/README.md

 - Regular users can edit and delete their own reviews.
 - Regular users can not review thesame tour twice.
 - An admin can delete any review.

-## Favorite Tours

-- A regular user can add any of their booked tours to their list of favorite tours.
-- A regular user can remove a tour from their list of favorite tours.
-- A regular user can not add a tour to their list of favorite tours, when it is already a favorite.

 ## Notice